unnamed42/hexo-theme-kunkka/README.md

 #### Footnote

-To use footnote, you have to replace your markdown renderer to `hexo-renderer-markdown-it`, and enable the `markdown-it-footnote` plugin first.
+To use footnote, you have to switch your markdown renderer to `hexo-renderer-markdown-it`, and enable the `markdown-it-footnote` plugin first.

 We have made a special style for footnotes, just for you to enjoy.

+#### Separated widgets

+HTML contents of widgets are generated inside `[path_to_site]/public/componets` folder, especially the `recent_posts` widget.
+They're loaded dynamically using jQuery.
+Thanks to this, there's no need to generate all posts over and over on single post modification.